sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-creation/fiori-ios-scpms-custom-app-creation.md

 ---

 ## Prerequisites
 - **Proficiency:** Intermediate
+- This tutorial is part of the [Customize UIs, themes and onboarding for iOS apps ](https://www.sap.com/developer/groups/ios-sdk-custom.html) group
+&nbsp;
 - **Development environment:** Apple iMac, MacBook or MacBook Pro running Xcode 9 or higher
 - **SAP Cloud Platform SDK for iOS:** Version 2.0

 ## Details
-### You will learn
-While the SDK Assistant provides a quick way of generating an Xcode project based on an OData service with a secure on-boarding flow, the generated storyboards and master-detail views is generally not what you want to end up with.
+While the SDK Assistant provides a quick way of generating an Xcode project based on an OData service with a secure on-boarding flow, the generated storyboards and master-detail views are generally not what you want to end up with.

-In this [tutorial series](https://www.sap.com/developer/groups/ios-sdk-custom.html), you will first create a Fiori for iOS application.
+In this tutorial, you will create an SAP Fiori for iOS application.
 You start with an Xcode project generated with the SDK Assistant, but instead of using the generated master-detail view, you will delete all generated views, view controllers and storyboards.
 Instead, you will create a custom UI.

 The app will use the Sample ESPM OData service from SAP Cloud Platform mobile service for development and operations, and is capable of adding customer call-back reminders to the standard Reminders app.

-In the following tutorials, you will add multilingual capabilities using the SAP Translation Hub, modify the default on-boarding behavior, and you will apply a custom theme to your app.

 > Before you start, make sure you:

 > - have a trial account on SAP Cloud Platform.
 See [Sign up for a free trial account on SAP Cloud Platform](https://www.sap.com/developer/tutorials/hcp-create-trial-account.html) for more information.
 > - enabled SAP Cloud Platform mobile service for development and operations.
 See [Enable SAP Cloud Platform mobile service for development and operations](https://www.sap.com/developer/tutorials/fiori-ios-hcpms-setup.html) for more information.

+### You will learn

 ### Time to Complete
 **30 Min**